2024-2026 joint management plan summary, razor clam (Siliqua patula)

 General overview/introduction and map

-When open, the commercial fishery is managed in-season based on the days when the tide level is 5.5 feet and under, based on the Prince Rupert tide tables.
+When open, the commercial fishery is managed by a total allowable catch and in-season based on the days when the tide level is 5.5 feet and under, based on the Prince Rupert tide tables.
 Participants and licensees harvest only in Clam Licence Area A (Pacific Fishery Management Subarea 1-5 and a portion of Subarea 102-1).
+Both a category “Z-2” clam licence and a Fisher’s Registration Card (FRC) or non-transferable designation card from the CHN are required to participate in commercially harvesting razor clams.
+Other management measures include a minimum ninety (90) millimetre through the greatest breadth of the shell size limit and a restriction to hand digging only.
+Openings are dependant on water quality, marine biotoxin testing and tide hights.
 The commercial fishery has been closed since the 2019-20 season.

-Most commercially harvested Razor Clams are used as bait in the crab fishery.
+Most commercially harvested Razor Clams were used as bait in the crab fishery.
 Catches have fluctuated over the years due to changes in biomass and market demand.
 Poor markets, a high Canadian dollar, and a downturn in the commercial crab fishery in 2007 had significant impacts on this fishery.
 In 2015, the TAC was not fully harvested due to low effort from fishermen.
 The average price varies around $1/lb.
 Stock decline was seen in the preseason biomass estimate in 2019 and this stock has not supported a commercial harvest since that time.

 Shared stewardship arrangements